kmwallio/ThiefMD/deets/index.md

 [^fn-link-joke]: *Link* Grammar...
 Grammar check is always green... get it...?
 I don't know why they let me update the site.
 These are the jokes kid 😼.

-**Noted.** ThiefMD also lets you take notes for the file you working on, or for the project you are in.
-Notes aren't part of you work but are great for keeping track on it.
+**Noted.** ThiefMD also lets you take notes for the file you are working on or for the project you are in.
+Notes aren't part of your work but are great for keeping track on it.

 <div class="clear"></div>